APFIP’s work lifts orchard performanceResearch & Extension

 There have been 131 apple and 66 pear cultivars evaluated since the program commenced for 27 variety owners.

-Some examples of varieties that have been assessed include the two new red-blushed pears bred by the Victorian government and commercialised by APAL: ANP-0131 (to be marketed as Deliza®) and ANP-0118 (to be marketed as Lanya®).
-Apples have included Kalei, Fiero Fuji, ANABP 01 (the new DAFWA apple), and the PREVAR varieties that have been released including Smitten®, Honeymoon® and PIQA®Boo®.
+Some examples of varieties that have been assessed include the two new red-blushed pears bred by the Victorian government and commercialised by APAL: ANP-0131 (marketed as Rico®) and ANP-0118 ( marketed as Lanya®).
+Apples have included Kalei, Fiero Fuji, the new DAFWA apple ANABP 01 (marketed as Bravo®), and the PREVAR varieties that have been released including Smitten®, Honeymoon® and PIQA®Boo®.

 Mark adds that as new variety opportunities come to the industry, growers need to ask variety owners, licensees or commercialisation companies if that variety has been in the APFIP evaluation program and if so, what data is available.